rstudio/helm/examples/connect/beta-migration/README.md

 will attempt to match against the set of `jammy` images.
 Content that has already been built with a `bionic` image can continue to _execute_ with that image until it rebuilds.
-If an existing piece of content needs to be rebuilt and requires `bionic` for some reason, the Publisher must _explcitly_ define a default execution enviornment for that content through the content-settings (access pane) on the dashboard or via the server API.
+If an existing piece of content needs to be rebuilt and requires `bionic` for some reason, the Publisher must _explicitly_ define a default execution environment for that content through the content-settings (access pane) on the dashboard or via the server API.